-Sometimes it isn't so easy to bounce back and we stop enjoying things that used to be fun.
-These feelings may be getting in the way of keeping up with studying and even make it difficult to get out of bed in the morning.
-These could be possible signs for serious depression.
+We all have times when we feel down.
+It is normal to feel sad in certain situations.
+However, these gloomy feelings will usually pass with time.
+Sometimes, it is not so easy to bounce back and we stop enjoying the things that used to be fun.
+These feelings might even get in the way of keeping up with studying or make it difficult to get out of bed in the morning.
+These, and others, are possible signs for serious depression.

 Below is our informational brochure and a number of links to help you determine if you or a friend of yours are depressed and ways to manage your feelings, manage your life, and how to find help.